PrivacyReasoner: Can LLM Emulate a Human-like Privacy Mind?: Experimental Results

-~ We first report the main results comparing our \(\PRA\) framework against several baseline approaches, as summarized in Table~\ref{tab:main_results}.
-Overall, \(\PRA\) consistently outperforms all baselines across all metrics.
-The naive baseline does not incorporate any individual-specific information and therefore effectively approximates uninformed guessing, lacking any user-specific signal.
-Privacy Persona methods encode broad, static attitudes toward privacy, but lack the resolution needed to model how individuals reason about privacy in specific contexts, leading to limited gains.
-RAG-based approaches improve upon naive prompting by injecting retrieved personal history, yet they remain constrained by shallow retrieval and do not enforce coherent or theory-driven reasoning over the retrieved information.
-These findings suggest that effective privacy reasoning requires structured, privacy-theory–grounded representations that capture both the content and the dynamics of individual privacy orientations, rather than relying solely on coarse persona abstractions or unstructured retrieval.
+~ Table~\ref{tab:main_results} reports the main performance comparison on HackerNews Dataset. \(\PRA\) consistently outperforms all baselines across metrics.
+The naive baseline, lacking user-specific information, approximates random guessing.
+Privacy Persona methods capture coarse, static privacy attitudes but fail to model context-dependent reasoning, yielding limited improvements.
+RAG-based methods leverage retrieved user history, but their gains are constrained by shallow retrieval and the absence of structured reasoning over retrieved evidence.
+Overall, these results indicate that accurate privacy reasoning requires structured, theory-grounded representations that capture both the content and dynamics of individual beliefs, rather than relying on coarse personas or unstructured retrieval.